xlandscape/xOffFieldSoilRisk/docs/getstarted/getstarted.md

 dfs.append(pandas.DataFrame(drift_reduction_data, columns=["TechnologyDriftReductions"]))
 ```

-#### *xBF_plot_application_rate.ipynb*
+#### *xSR_plot_application_rate.ipynb*
-*xBF_plot_application_rate.ipynb* (version 2.0) **plots application rates** (as a scatter plot) of all product applications in a user-defined year.
+*xSR_plot_application_rate.ipynb* (version 2.0) **plots application rates** (as a scatter plot) of all product applications in a user-defined year.
 User parameters:

 `xcrop_arrdat_path` : *C:\path\to\arr.dat*

 `year_to_chart` : only display data for this year

-#### *xBF_total_loading.ipynb*
+#### *xSR_total_loading.ipynb*
-*xBF_total_loading.ipynb* (version 2.0) **charts the total loading over time** for a specific field and for all fields.
+*xSR_total_loading.ipynb* (version 2.0) **charts the total loading over time** for a specific field and for all fields.
 Total loading is calculated by plotting a cumulative sum of mass applied to a field (or all fields).
 User parameters:

 `xcrop_arrdat_path` : *C:\path\to\arr.dat*

 `feature_to_chart` : ID of the field to chart.
 If a field ID is invalid, the notebook will plot the total loading of the first field it reads.

-#### *xBF_map_vis.ipynb*
+#### *xSR_map_vis.ipynb*
-*xBF_map_vis.ipynb* (version 2.0) **visualizes applications on a map** with the ability to advance through time.
+*xSR_map_vis.ipynb* (version 2.0) **visualizes applications on a map** with the ability to advance through time.
 Please note that while this code was designed to be as general as possible, users should be aware that the map visualization will need code modification and additional input to work with other scenarios.
 Any new product names and types must be added to ProductTypes.csv.
 Also, due to limitations of the mapping package it may not be possible to generate visualizations with large datasets or over long periods of time.
 User parameters:

 `data_store_path` : *C:\path\to\arr.dat*